klebgenomics/KleborateModular/docs/modules.rst

 Outputs
 +++++++

-Output of the KpSC module is the following columns:
+Output of the KpSC MLST module is the following columns:

 .. list-table::